-I didn't go back to sleep on Monday night.
+Hubby and I didn’t go back to sleep on Monday night.
 I sat up and watched the news.
 I talked to friends online, to relatives on the phone and to my husband, who was sat with me.
-I, like so many others was born and bred in Manchester.
-I was transported in a flash, back to 1996 and the terror which unfolded immediately after the IRA bomb.
+Like so many others, I was born and bred in Manchester.
+In a flash, I was transported back to 1996 and the terror which unfolded immediately after the IRA bomb.
 I was silently telling myself that we got through that, we would get through this.

-Between the tears which flowed once we'd learnt the Arena had been packed with children, we heard news of taxi drivers offering free lifts to people stranded in the City Centre.
+Between the tears which flowed once we’d learnt the Arena had been packed with children… We heard news of taxi drivers offering free lifts to people stranded in the City Centre.
 Of a homeless man holding a lady as she passed away.
-Of businesses offering shelter to stranded civilians and lost children.
-Of Manchester residents opening their doors to offer people a safe place to stay.
+Manchester businesses offering shelter to stranded civilians and lost children.
+Manchester residents opening their doors to offer people a safe place to stay.

 THIS is what defines my City.
 Not one person in a suicide vest, or a tiny group of people who claim religion is their motivator.
 Manchester is a multi cultural haven.
 No matter what your religion, ethnicity or sexual orientation, you are welcome here.